shane-kercheval/llm-chain/README.md

 ```
 Create a Python function that adheres to best practices and follows proper documentation guidelines to mask all email addresses within a given string value.
 The function should take a string as input and return the modified string with masked email addresses.

-To ensure code readability and maintainability, it is recommended to follow the following best practices:
+To ensure code readability and maintainability, follow these best practices:

-1. Function Name: Choose a descriptive and meaningful name for the function, such as `mask_emails`.
+1. Use meaningful function and variable names that accurately describe their purpose.
-2. Function Parameters: Define the function with a single parameter, `input_string`, which represents the string value to be processed.
+2. Break down the problem into smaller, reusable functions if necessary.
-3. Return Type: Specify the return type of the function as a string.
+3. Write clear and concise code with proper indentation and comments.
-4. Input Validation: Validate the input to ensure it is a string before processing.
+4. Handle exceptions and errors gracefully by using try-except blocks.
-5. Email Masking: Implement a logic to identify email addresses within the input string and replace them with a masked value, such as "*****@*****".
+5. Use regular expressions to identify and mask email addresses within the string.
-6. Documentation: Include a docstring at the beginning of the function to describe its purpose, parameters, and return value.
-Use clear and concise language to explain the functionality of the function.
+6. Avoid using global variables and prefer passing arguments to functions.
-7. Comments: Add comments within the code to explain complex logic or any important details.
+7. Write unit tests to verify the correctness of the function.

-8. Unit Testing: Write unit tests to verify the correctness of the function.
-Include test cases that cover different scenarios, such as multiple email addresses, email addresses with different domains, and invalid email formats.
+In terms of documentation, follow these guidelines:

-Additionally, it is important to follow proper documentation guidelines:
+1. Provide a clear and concise function description, including its purpose and expected behavior.

-1. Module-level Documentation: Include a module-level docstring at the beginning of the Python file to provide an overview of the functionality and purpose of the module.
+2. Specify the input parameters and their types, along with any default values.
-2. Function Signature: Document the function signature, including the name, parameters, and return type, within the docstring.
+3. Document the return value and its type.
-3. Parameters: Describe the purpose and expected format of the `input_string` parameter in the docstring.
+4. Mention any exceptions that the function may raise and how to handle them.
-4. Return Value: Explain the format and content of the returned string in the docstring.
+5. Include examples of how to use the function with different inputs and expected outputs.
-5. Examples: Include examples of how to use the function and the expected output in the docstring.
+6. Document any dependencies or external libraries required for the function to work.

-By following these best practices and documentation guidelines, your Python function to mask email addresses will be more readable, maintainable, and easier to understand for both yourself and other developers who may work with your code.
+By following these best practices and documentation guidelines, you will create a well-structured and maintainable Python function to mask email addresses within a string value.
 ```

 We could also view the original response from the `chat_assistant` model.